studiohawkdev/hawkvision-browserless/README.md

 # Playwright

 We support running with playwright via their remote connection method on the `chromium` interface.
-Since playwright is very similar to puppeteer, even launch arguments and other things "just work":
+Since the playwright is very similar to a puppeteer, even launching arguments and other things "just work":

 **Before**
 ```js